jimevins/glabels-qt/CODING-STYLE.md

 Indentation Style
 -----------------

-Glabels code uses the Allman (a.k.a "BSD Style") of code indentation.
+Glabels code uses the Allman style (a.k.a "BSD Style") of code indentation.
 I.e. the brace associated with a control statement is placed on the next line, indented to the same level as the control statement.
 Statements within the braces are indented to the next level.